Learn how to say “have” and other common Spanish words using the award-winning Rosetta Stone app.

 By focusing on proper pronunciation before extensive vocabulary acquisition, you will be able to quickly learn to understand and be understood in Spanish.
-All too often, new language learners get caught up in efforts to memorize long lists of Spanish words and phrases.
+All too often, new language learners get caught up in efforts to memorise long lists of Spanish words and phrases.
 And then they find themselves unable to understand or be understood in everyday, real-world Spanish conversations.
 That’s why it’s important to learn to pronounce and understand commonly used Spanish words and phrases first, so you can feel comfortable and confident engaging in conversation with locals.

 It’s worth noting that Spanish does have some pronunciation distinctions that can make it a bit of a challenge for new learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts counsel new Spanish learners to practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts counsel new Spanish learners to practise making the “tt” sound, as it sounds in the English word butter.

 Developing accurate pronunciation depends on getting immediate feedback on your pronunciation efforts.
 Feedback will help you to make needed corrections to your Spanish pronunciation.
-Then you can practice until your mouth is able to readily shape the sounds that make up the language.
+Then you can practise until your mouth is able to readily shape the sounds that make up the language.

 Rosetta Stone helps you get the pronunciation just right in a snap with TruAccent.
 Our patented speech engine instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.